monyarm/residualvm/README.md

 ### 8.5.
 Modding The Longest Journey ###

-ResidualVM can load replacement assets instead of the original files for some of the asset types.
+NovelVM can load replacement assets instead of the original files for some of the asset types.
 By leveraging this capability, users can create mods for the game.
 These are the currently supported modding features: